pattan-net/pattan-mongo-survey/README.md

 ### PATTAN-MONGO-SURVEY

 Python package to support surveyJS with a mongodb backend.

-## Installation
-    1. pip install pattan-mongo-survey @ git+ssh://git@github.com/pattan-net/pattan-mongo-survey.git

 ## Configuration